-- All observations must be followed by feedback, either verbal (e.g., a postconference, conversation in the hallway) or written (e.g., via email, comprehensive write-up, quick note in mailbox) or both, within a timely manner.
+- All observations must be followed by feedback, either verbal (e.g., a post-conference, conversation in the hallway) or written (e.g., via email, comprehensive write-up, quick note in mailbox) or both, within a timely manner.
 It is recommended that feedback be provided within five business days, but districts are encouraged to consult with evaluators and teachers to establish a mutually agreed upon timeframe. - Providing both verbal and written feedback after an informal observation or a review of practice is ideal, but school leaders are encouraged to discuss feedback preferences and norms with their staff. - In order to capture an authentic view of practice and to promote a culture of openness and comfort with frequent observations and feedback, it is recommended that evaluators use a combination of announced and unannounced observations. - Districts and evaluators can use their discretion to establish a mutually agreed upon number of observations based on school and staff needs and in accordance with the Guidelines for Educator Evaluation.
 The table on the next page summarizes the recommendations within the SEED model as compared with requirements established in the Guidelines.

-PLEASE NOTE: Flexibility options, adopted in February 2014, are described in subsections 2.9 and 2.10 of the Guidelines for Educator Evaluation (see Appendix 1).
+PLEASE NOTE: Flexibility options, adopted in February 2014, are described in subsections 2.9 and 2.10 of the Guidelines for Educator Evaluation.

-Teacher Categories her Categories Sherman Model First and Second Year Novice Teachers 3 formal in-class observations; 2 of which include a pre-conference and all of which include a post-conference; and 3 informal observations At least 3 in-class formal observations; 2 of which include a pre-conference and all of which include a post-conference Below Standard and Developing 3 formal in-class observations; 2 of which include a pre-conference and all of which must include a post- conference; and 5 informal observations At least 3 in-class formal observations; 2 of which include a pre-conference and all of which must include a post-conference Proficient and Exemplary A minimum of 1 formal in-class observation no less frequently than every 3 years and 3 informal in-class observations in all other years.
-One review of practice shall be completed every year A combination of at least 3 formal observations/reviews of practice; 1 of which must be a formal in-class observation
+Teacher Categories SEED State Model Guideline Requirements First and Second Year Novice Teachers New to the Profession 3 formal in-class observations; 2 of which include a pre-conference and all of which include a post- conference; and 3 informal observations At least 3 in-class formal observations; 2 of which include a pre-conference and all of which include a post-conference First Year Teachers New to the District $\underline{3}$ formal in-class observations; $\underline{2}$ of which include a pre-conference and all of which include a post- conference; and $\underline{3}$ informal observations At least 3 in-class formal observations; 2 of which include a pre-conference and all of which include a post-conference Below Standard and Developing $\underline{3}$ formal in-class observations; $\underline{2}$ of which include a pre-conference and all of which must include a post- conference; and $\underline{5}$ informal observations At least 3 in-class formal observations; 2 of which include a pre-conference and all of which must include a post- conference Proficient and Exemplary A combination of at least $\underline{3}$ formal observations/reviews of practice; $\underline{1}$ of which must be a formal in-class observation A combination of at least 3 formal observations/reviews of practice; 1 of which must be a formal in-class observation Please reference subsection 2.9(c) for flexibility options.